Travel jobs are becoming more prominent these days.

 Canada and France are some of the best places to hone your talent due to their soft snow and favorable terrain.
 There are also plenty of learning institutions where you can get a credible certification.

-When the winter season melts away, you get to sample the different cultures in the spring seasons with the friends you made in winter.
+When the winter season melts away, you get to sample the different cultures in the spring season with the friends you made in winter.

 8. Tour Director